Honduras: US asks for extradition of ex-President Juan Orlando Hernandez | DW | 15.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Former President Juan Orlando Hernandez has been implicated in a drug trafficking case in a US federal court.
-He denies any wrongdoing.
+He has denied any wrongdoing.

-The United States has asked Honduras to arrest and extradite former President Juan Orlando Hernandez, officials said on Tuesday.
+The United States has asked Honduras to arrest and extradite former President Juan Orlando Hernandez, officials in the Central American country said on Tuesday.

-Earlier in the day, the Honduran Foreign Ministry said that the US embassy had requested the arrest of a Honduran politician.
-The ministry added the request had been sent to the Honduran Supreme Court, without naming the politician.
+Earlier in the day, the Honduran Foreign Ministry said the US Embassy had requested the arrest of a Honduran politician.
+The ministry added the request had been sent to the Honduran Supreme Court.

-But officials speaking on condition of anonymity with the media confirmed the request was for Hernandez.
+While the ministry did not name the politician in question, officials speaking on condition of anonymity told the media the request was for Hernandez.

-Hernandez has been implicated in a drug trafficking case in a US federal court, though he denies any wrongdoing.
-But the drug trafficking scandal badly hit the image of his government, with the party losing federal elections last year.
+The former president has been implicated in a drug trafficking case in a US federal court, though he has denied any wrongdoing.
+The drug trafficking scandal badly hit the image of his government, with his party losing last year's federal election.

-Leftist candidate Xiomara Castro replaced Hernandez as Honduras's first female president last month.
+Leftist candidate Xiomara Castro replaced Hernandez as Honduras' first female president last month.

 "The United States is advancing transparency and accountability in Central America by making public visa restrictions against Honduras' former president, Juan Orlando Hernandez, on account of corrupt actions," Blinken tweeted on February 8.